skip to main content

 *Exploratory Spanish is not required to take Spanish I.

-Note: Upon completion of Spanish I, 9th grade students will be placed in Advanced Spanish II at Rocklin High School and Spanish II at Whitney High School.
+Note: Upon completion of Spanish I, 9th grade students will be placed in Spanish II at both Rocklin and Whitney High School.

 Manufacturing Technology